 I am not religious and even wanted to skip the Kapaleeshwarar Temple when I was in Chennai.
 But my jaws dropped when I saw the temple from outside when my cabbie dropped me.

 I couldn’t help but stand at the very entrance of the temple in awe at what I just encountered.
-The architecture of the Kapaleeshwarar temple is beauty beyond any words can express, it’s pure ecstasy for eyes.
+The architecture of the Kapaleeshwarar temple is beautiful beyond any words can express, it’s pure ecstasy for the eyes.